CleverTap/CTNotificationService/README.md

 Run `carthage update` to build the framework and drag the built `CTNotificationService.framework` into your Xcode project.

+### Swift Package Manager

+Swift Package Manager is an Xcode tool that installs project dependencies.
+To use it to install Iterable's iOS SDK, follow these steps:

+- In Xcode, navigate to **File -> Swift Package Manager -> Add Package Dependency.**
+- Enter **https://github.com/CleverTap/CTNotificationService.git** when choosing package repo and Click **Next.**
+- On the next screen, Select an SDK version (by default, Xcode selects the latest stable version).
+Click **Next.**
+- Click **Finish** and ensure that the **CTNotificationService** has been added to the appropriate target.

 ## 🚀 Integration

 ### Configure your Notification Service Extension to use the CTNotificationServiceExtension class